krenzlin/teensy-synth/README.md

-# Teensy LC Synth
+# Teensy Synth

-Experiments on using the Teensy LC as a synth and sample player.
+Started as experiments on the Teensy LC and now is evolving into using the Teensy 4.0 with the Audio Board.

-Uses a modified version of [apmorton/teensy-template](https://github.com/apmorton/teensy-template)'s Makefile

-# install Teensyduino
+## install Teensyduino
 c.f. https://forum.pjrc.com/threads/62671-teensyduino-linux-installer-issue?p=250603&viewfull=1#post250603

 ```